CT Policymakers! Be a Voice for Change

 The following priorities highlight focus areas for CCADV to strengthen both statutory and administrative policy and practice that help domestic violence survivors to achieve safety and stability.
 The policy priorities seek to address the large number of complex factors that impact the ability of both the survivor and the family as a whole to live a life free from violence.

-Address the growing public health crisis of maternal deaths due to IPV by requiring all birthing hospitals in Connecticut to distribute information to postpartum patients about the increased risk of intimate partner violence following childbirth.
-CCADV will work collaboratively with birth hospitals and their association to offer training and education to all providers tasked with distributing this information to patients.
+One intervention to begin addressing this growing public health crisis of maternal deaths due to IPV is requiring all birthing hospitals in Connecticut to distribute information to postpartum patients about the increased risk of intimate partner violence following childbirth.
+Our proposal also ensures that this information is also provided electronically to obstetricians and gynecologists across the state to share with their patients.
+CCADV will work collaboratively with birthing hospitals and their association to offer training and education to all providers tasked with distributing this information to patients.